GoogleChrome/developer.chrome.com/site/en/blog/extend-recorder/index.md

 Operation completed successfully.
 ```

 ### Transform user flows {: #customize-transform }

-Another way to customize the user flow is to transform it into different formats (e.g. Cypress, Nightwatch test scripts, etc).
+Another way to customize the user flow is to transform it into different formats (for example,Cypress, or Nightwatch test scripts).

 For example, your user flow contains a step to navigate to an url.
-Here is how the JSON file looks like:
+Here is what the JSON file looks like:

 ```json
 {